Leystryku/Nikyuria/README.md

 Use it for whatever you want, just make sure to credit me.

 Creds to nano for helping me get into RE and some help like the FindString or CalcAbsAddress stuff.
+Creds to fami for the new menu sketchup, even though I was too lazy to actually ever implent it :v:
 I don't think anybody else helped me with this.